roscoestar/roscoestar.github.io/_posts/2019-09-08-spec-evo-mh.markdown

 In the real world, Laurasiatheria includes bats, ungulates (hoofed animals), and carnivores (cats, dogs, and relatives).
 Paolumu, the only bat in the MH universe, is different than real bats in that it displays **zygodactyly**, where each foot has two toes facing forward and two facing backward, like a parrot.
 Fortunately for Capcom, zygodactyly evolved several times among birds independently, which means it’s not too hard to do (at least for birds), so it’s not too implausible for a bat to have evolved zygodactyly as well.
 Paolumu’s wings are similar to real bats’, with the thumbclaw sticking out and the other four fingers elongated to support the wing membrane.

-The next group to branch off is the Ungulates, which quickly splits again into Perissodactyla (odd-toed ungulates, including horses, rhinos, and tapirs) and Artiodactyla (even-toed ungulates, including all other hoofed animals, hippos, and whales).
+The next group to branch off is Ungulata, which quickly splits again into Perissodactyla (odd-toed ungulates, including horses, rhinos, and tapirs) and Artiodactyla (even-toed ungulates, including all other hoofed animals, hippos, and whales).
 The only perissodactyl is Kirin; the artiodactyls include Ceadeus, Duramboros, and the monsters that are pigs, deer, and elk by another name.
 One thing Capcom could do better is investing a little more design energy into small monsters--they tend to be much more derivative than the large ones.

-Ceadeus is a particularly interesting case, since it has unusual bony plates on its face reminiscent of predatory placoderms like Dunkleosteus:
+Ceadeus is a particularly interesting case, since it has unusual bony plates on its face reminiscent of predatory placoderms like *Dunkleosteus*:

 ![dunkleosteus](/assets/dunkleosteus.png)